History of the Indian National Congress

-The Indian National Congress was established when 72 delegates from all over the country met at Bombay in 1885.
-Prominent delegates included Dadabhai Naoroji, Surendranath Banerjee, Badruddin Tyabji, Pherozeshah Mehta W. C. Bonnerjee, S. Ramaswami Mudaliar, S. Subramania Iyer, and Romesh Chunder Dutt.
+The Indian National Congress was established when 72 representatives from all over the country met at Bombay in 1885.
+Prominent delegates included Dadabhai Naoroji, Surendranath Banerjee, Badruddin Tyabji, Pherozeshah Mehta, W. C. Banerjee, S. Ramaswami Mudaliar, S. Subramania Iyer, and Romesh Chunder Dutt.
 The Englishman Allan Octavian Hume, a former British civil servant, was one of the founding members of the Indian National Congress.